google/timesketch/docs/developers/getting-started.md

 ```

 By now, you should be able to point your browser to `http://localhost:5000/` and log in with
-the username and password combination you specified earlier.
+the username and password combination you specified earlier (or `dev:dev` by default).
 Any changes to Python files
 (e.g. in the `timesketch/api/v1` directory tree) will be picked up automatically.

 ### Celery workers